This beef stir fry is grilled and then tossed with a creamy Asian almond butter vinaigrette and spinach for an easy, healthy, Paleo-friendly meal!

-SooOOOoo, when Zaycon Foods asked me to create a recipe with their Patio Steak, AKA “Flat iron steak” or AKA, the sequel: BEEFY YUM CENTRAL, my crazy-mind-space immediately went “ALMOND BUTTER IT.”
+SooOOOoo, when Mr. FFF asked me to prepare a flat iron steak, my crazy-mind-space immediately went “ALMOND BUTTER IT.”
 AND, you know what?
 I asked Mr. FFF if he had any ULTRA creative and modernly-urban-and-hip (whatever that means) ideas of what I could do to it.

 I 110% expected him to say “UHM, steak spice and grill it?” because he is not the most creative of individuals but, YOU GUYS, he LITERALLY said “is it weird that I am thinking almond butter?”
 LIKE, those words rolled right out of his face.

 Clearly my addiction is starting to rub its thick, creamy and perfectly nutty self all into his brain-space too.